kristian-ebstrup/configs/README.md

 ```bash
 $ curl -sS https://starship.rs/install.sh | sh
 ```
 The `.bashrc` file is already set-up to use Starship once it is installed.
+For gbar and Sophia, it can be necessary to get the binary through `cargo`.

 ### <a name="#alacritty"></a>Alacritty
 Alacritty has a few dependencies, which should be easily installed by running the following: